KujouEv/KujouEv/README.md

 -`♡´-

 _ᛝ ⌞ Let Jou introduce themselves ⌝_\
-``Current status: Extremely Anxious.
-Pls do not interact unless close friends.
-Cuddle is OK.``
+``Current status: a bit Anxious.
+Interact with extra cautious, alright?...``
 ## ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌𐔌
 ⚠︎ A Third Person Speaker! ⚠︎\
 ⚠︎ (this is work in progress) ⚠︎